Compassion Fatigue And You: How To Avoid Burnout And Prioritize Self-Care

 Self-care strategies for compassion fatigue

-Being a responsible caretaker can mean knowing how to care for yourself, no matter your profession.
-Whenever you encounter a situation with excessive demands that cause stress, note it down as something to potentially avoid or problem-solve for the future.
+Being a responsible caretaker can mean knowing how to care for yourself, regardless of your profession.
+Whenever you encounter a situation with excessive demands that cause stress, note it down to potentially avoid it or problem-solve for the future.

-You may decide to learn coping mechanisms to deal with these problems as they arise.
-For example, if you find that accident scenes are triggering for you as a first responder, you may need to find coping mechanisms to deal with accident scenes or other stressors.
-If you continuously stress yourself out or put yourself in harm’s way, it could cause problems later.
+You may learn coping mechanisms to deal with these problems as they arise.
+For example, if accident scenes incite stress for you as a first responder, you may find coping mechanisms to deal with accident scenes or other stressors.
+If you continuously stress yourself out or put yourself in harm’s way, your mental health could be impacted.
 Although specific stressors may not be preventable, setting boundaries for yourself may benefit you.

 Balance your professional and personal life